 The isolating nature of drugs can make users angry, sad, or secretive for no apparent reason.
 A parent can also notice mood swings, sudden dramatic or euphoric moments that happen in phases or for a significant period of time.
 Withdrawal symptoms in drugs also show behavioral changes such as depression, personality, and psychological disorders.

 Notice if a teenager suddenly starts showing symptoms of evident fatigue and thinness, weight gain, bloodshot eyes, declining personal grooming and hygiene, chronic bad breath and intense skin breakouts--these could be signs of a growing substance habit.

-The symptoms of drug misuse or abuse is consistent with the lack of care tennagers pay to their appearance.
-Other than grooming, they are shown to have an ongoing illness with obvious changes in physical health such as nausea, vomiting, headaches, sweating and, in most extreme cases, seizures.
+The symptoms of drug misuse or abuse is consistent with the lack of care teenagers pay to their appearance.
+Other than grooming, they are shown to have an ongoing illness with obvious changes in physical health such as nausea, vomiting, headaches, sweating, and, in most extreme cases, seizures.

 Drug Abuse in Teens

 A major (but not the only) cause of teen drug abuse is the availability of drugs and the timely opportunities to take them.
 A teenager exposed to a family and peer environment of abuse--be it physical, emotional, psychological, or mental--might seek acceptance and assurance elsewhere.
 Drugs are made up of chemicals that numb, enhance, and alter brain functions that temporarily distract individuals who take them.